 The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
 It provides nutritionally balanced, low-cost or free lunches to children each school day.
 The program was established under the National School Lunch Act, signed by President Harry Truman in 1946.

-Free or Reduced Price Meal Application (English)
+Additional 2018-2019 Free or Reduced Meal Eligibility Application resources

 If your total household income is within the limits listed in the table below, your children may be eligible for either free or reduced-price school meals.
 If your child/children qualify for free or reduced-price meals, you may also be eligible for food assistance benefits from the State of Iowa, Department of Human Services (DHS).

 Once your application has been received by the food service department, please allow up to 10 business days for approval of the application.
 A confirmation letter of approval or denial will be emailed or mailed once the application has been reviewed.

 If you still need an application, please contact your school building’s secretary for a copy or contact, Cheryl Thomas or 515-957-3432